Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: A Block Coordinate Descent Algorithm

 where $\bm{D}_{\bm{x}}$ is a diagonal matrix defined as

 and $\otimes$ denotes the Kronecker product.
+Such ``easy-projection'' property together with recent results of the ADMM for nonconvex problems~\cite{wang2019global} provides us a potential way of efficiently solving problem \eqref{eq:qcqp} with a guaranteed convergence.
+The choice of the ADMM algorithm over other potential methods such as the gradient projection (GP) method is discussed in Remark~\ref{rmk:admm}.
+In the next, we will apply the ADMM for solving it and also show that the ADMM is able to globally solve problem \eqref{eq:qcqp} under mild conditions.

+\begin{rmk}[ADMM versus GP] Note that the GP method is a good option for solving problem~\eqref{eq:qcqp}, whose convergence to a stationary point can be guaranteed under the Kurdyka-Lojasiewicz framework~\cite{attouch2013convergence}.
+In this paper, we choose the ADMM rather than the GP method for solving problem~\eqref{eq:qcqp} is because the ADMM shows a more stable numerical behavior than the GP method and in particular the ADMM is more stable to the choice of the step size than the GP method.
+This is particularly important for solving our interested problem \eqref{eq:opt_nls} as we need to solve subproblems in the form of~\eqref{eq:qcqp} many times in the proposed BCD algorithm. \end{rmk}

-Based on such ``easy-projection'' property, we introduce an auxiliary variable $\bm{x}=\bm{z}$ to split problem \eqref{eq:qcqp}, which makes all subproblems in ADMM iterations {\black{admit closed-form solutions}}.
-In particular, the reformulation of subproblem \eqref{eq:qcqp} is
+Based on such ``easy-projection'' property, we introduce an auxiliary variable $\bm{x}=\bm{z}$ to split problem \eqref{eq:qcqp}, which makes all subproblems in the ADMM iterations {\black{admit closed-form solutions}}.
+In particular, subproblem \eqref{eq:qcqp} is reformulated as

 where $\iota_{\mathcal{C}}(\bm{z})$ is the indicator function for set $\mathcal{C}$, given as

 The augmented Lagrangian function for problem \eqref{eq:qcqp_ref} is

 where $\rho>0$ is the penalty parameter and $\bm{\lambda}\in\mathbb{R}^{2M}$ is the Lagrange multiplier for the equality constraint $\bm{x}=\bm{z}$.
 Then, the ADMM updates at iteration $\ell$ are